Fab@School Maker Studio Frequently Asked Questions

 Does it work with the Cameo 3?

 The easy answer is yes, Fab@School Maker Studio will communicate with the Cameo 3, however it must be a wired connection as Bluetooth capabilities aren't functioning yet.
-The autoblade feature is also in the works, you will have to manually adjust your blade.
-If you have any questions, please send us an email at firstname.lastname@example.org.
+If you have any questions, please send us an email at email@example.com.

 Do I need to print designs before fabricating?